Case Study | 5 min read

 In order to confidently make a decision, users need clear, upfront costs and billing options presented in a simple, easy-to-understand way.

-A look at pain points in the current flow
+A look at where the current flow breaks down

 The original paywall flow starting at the homepage and ending with Choose your plan, with interactions highlighted